joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 Importing Forecast Submission Functions
 ----------------------------------------
 To submit a forecast to the AI Weather Quest, you will need to use key functions provided in the `forecast_submission.py` module of the `AI_WQ_package`.
+Important functions include:

+- **AI_WQ_create_empty_dataarray**: Create an empty DataArray for forecast submission ` (see :ref:`Creating an Empty DataArray`).
+- **AI_WQ_forecast_submission**: Submit your populated DataArray to ECMWF ` (see :ref:`Submitting a Forecast to the AI Weather Quest`).

 These functions leverage the `xarray` library to simplify forecast submissions.

-Use the following line to import the necessary functions for forecast submission:
+Use the following line to import these necessary functions for forecast submission:

 .. code-block:: python